-The Company accounts for investments in marketable securities in accordance with SFAS No. 115, "Accounting for Certain Investments in Debt and Equity Securities".
+The Company accounts for investments in marketable securities in accordance with ASC No. 320, "Investments - Debt and Equity Securities".

 Management determines the appropriate classification of its investments at the time of purchase and reevaluates such determinations at each balance sheet date.